Hon-Hai-Quantum-Computing/QST_RGD/README.md

 # Overview

-1. The program uses the Riemannian Gradient Descent (RGD) algorithm to do the tomography problem.
+1. The program uses the optimization method of Riemannian Gradient Descent (RGD) algorithm to do the tomography problem.
    The implementation follows from the arxiv

 # Package dependence
-1. use MiFGD as the basis
+1. use the optimization method of Momentum-inspired Factorized Gradient Descent (MiFGD) as the basis